microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Restore-EntraDeletedApplication.md

 ## Description

-this cmdlet restores a previously deleted application.
+This cmdlet restores a previously deleted application.

 Restoring an application doesn't restore the associated service principal automatically.
 You must explicitly restore the deleted service principal.